Navan Grads: Rockland Nationals

 The rivalry between the Navan Grads and the Rockland Nationals is the oldest in the CCHL, featuring two clubs that first played against each other back in 1974 (when the Nationals were known as the Gloucester Rangers).
 Since the arrival of the current Rockland Nationals in 2017, the rivalry remains symbolic due to the 26-kilometre drive from Navan Memorial Centre to the Clarence-Rockland Arena.
 Since 2017, the Grads have won 14 games against Rockland, while the Nationals have won 25 games against Navan, respectively.

 The Grads and the Nats have faced each other once in the playoffs, when Navan have defeated Rockland in the 2024 Bogart Cup semi-finals 4 games to 1.
 Due in part to the number of Grads fans living close to Rockland, Grads–Nationals games at the Clarence-Rockland Arena typically hold a significant amount of Grads fans.

 Ottawa Jr. Senators

-The Ottawa Jr. Senators entered the CCHL in 1979, and the rivalry is due to the 24-kilometre distance between their home arenas (Peplinski Arena and the Navan Memorial Centre respectively).
+The Ottawa Jr. Senators entered the CCHL in 1979, and the rivalry is due to the 24-kilometre distance between their home arenas (Jim Durrell Recreation Centre and the Navan Memorial Centre respectively).
 The teams compete in the same division and meet frequently during regular season games.
-Due in part to Ottawa's relative proximity to Navan, Grads–Senators games at the Peplinski Arena typically bring a lot of Grads fans.
+Due in part to Ottawa's relative proximity to Navan, Grads–Senators games at the Jim Durrell typically bring a lot of Grads fans.